-Local resection is usually carried out under general anaesthetic.
-To minimise bleeding during the operation, it is usually necessary to lower the blood pressure.
 General anaesthetic is drug-induced unconsciousness.
 It is always provided by an anaesthetist, who is a doctor with specialist training.
 Local anaesthetic is drug-induced numbness: it may be provided by an anaesthetist, surgeon or other healthcare professional, depending on the technique used.

-Unfortunately, both local and general anaesthesia can cause side effects.
-These are usually short-lived and include nausea, confusion and pain.
-Complications are very rare and include awareness during the operation, paralysis and death.
+Both local and general anaesthetics can cause side effects, which are common, but are usually short-lived.
+They include nausea, confusion and pain.

-The risks of anaesthesia and surgery are lower for those who are undergoing minor surgery, and who are young, fit, active and well. .
+Complications are very rare, but can cause lasting injury: they include awareness, paralysis and death.
+The risks of anaesthesia and surgery are lower for those who are undergoing minor surgery, and who are young, fit, active and well.

 For more information, please ask for a copy of the Royal College of Anaesthetists Patient Information "You and Your Anaesthetic".

-You will be given an opportunity to discuss anaesthetic options and risks before your surgery, including any risk from lowering the blood pressure.
+You will be given an opportunity to discuss anaesthetic options and risks before your surgery.

-If you are worried about any of these risks, please speak to your Consultant or a member of their team before you are due to have this treatment.
+If you are worried about any of these risks, please speak to your Consultant or a member of their team.